N-ickJones/nextjs-solidity-app/ReadMe.md

 # NextJS Solidity App

 ## What is Hardhat?
 Hardhat is an Ethereum development environment for professionals.
-It facilitates performing frequent tasks, such as running tests, automatically checking code for mistakes or interacting with a smart contract.\
+It facilitates performing frequent tasks, such as running tests, automatically checking code for mistakes or interacting with a smart contract.
+<br><br>
 Hardhat compile contracts, generates typescript interfaces, creates React context and instantiates your contract instances and factories with frontend provider.

 ### Hardhat Terminal (Backend Server)